About Twinbrook

 1954: Last section of Twinbrook opened

-1958: Shopping Center opened on north side
+1958: Shopping Center opened on the north side

 Late 1950s: Bus service established on Veirs Mill Road.